KTTC: History

-The station launched on July 14, 1953, under the call sign KROC-TV, making it the first station in Southern Minnesota and third in the state after KSTP-TV and WTCN-TV in the Twin Cities.
-It was owned by the Gentling family and their Southern Minnesota Broadcasting Company, and was a sister to KROC radio (AM 1340 and FM 106.9).
+The station launched on July 16, 1953, under the call sign KROC-TV, making it the first station in Southern Minnesota and third in the state after KSTP-TV and WTCN-TV in the Twin Cities.
+It was owned by the Gentling family and their Southern Minnesota Broadcasting Company, and was a sister to KROC radio (1340 AM).
 The station's original studios and transmitter were located on Hennessey Hill, 2 mi west of Rochester.
 The station carried programming from all four commercial networks of the 1950s: ABC, CBS, and DuMont but was a primary NBC affiliate.
 The station was launched by G. David Gentling, son of family patriarch Gregory P. Gentling.
 In November 1966, the station moved to a new building on First Avenue Southwest in Downtown Rochester.

 In 1976, due to Federal Communications Commission (FCC) restrictions on ownership of multiple stations in a single market, the station was purchased by Quincy Newspapers from Southern Minnesota Broadcasting.
-The Gentlings would hold onto the radio stations until 2003.
+The Gentlings would hold onto KROC AM and KROC-FM 106.9 until 2003.
 In accordance with an FCC regulation in place then that prohibited TV and radio stations in the same market, but with different ownership groups from sharing the same callsign, channel 10's callsign became KTTC on July 1.
 KTTC-DT began broadcasting on UHF channel 36 in September 2000.
 The station has been digital-only since February 17, 2009.
 The station's pre-transition digital facility on channel 36 became the final post-transition facility for ABC affiliate KAAL.